They made the book.

 Villeneuve succeeds not only thanks to his inspired mastery of the story’s visual elements.
 He succeeded also by casting Chalamet in the lead role.
 Chalamet — fast rising thanks to his acclaimed performances in such movies as 2019’s “Little Women,” 2018’s “Beautiful Boy” and 2017’s “Call Me By Your Name,” which earned him a best-actor Oscar nomination — handles the part of Paul with great delicacy.

-Paul is a multifaceted character, a youth evolving into manhood and then something beyond that, a godlike figure revered by the warlike but oppressed Fremen tribesmen of Arrakis.
+Paul is a multifaceted character, a youth evolving into manhood and then something beyond that, a godlike figure revered by the warlike but oppressed Fremen, the first inhabitants of Arrakis.

 Chalamet takes ownership of the role, and the picture in a key early scene in which Paul is forced to endure a painful test administered by the stern and powerful Reverend Mother Gaius Helen Mohiam of the Bene Gesserit Sisterhood (Charlotte Rampling).
 It’s a relatively simple scene.
 She orders Paul to place his hand in a mysterious box.
 If he removes it, he will be killed.
 Pain grows the longer his hand remains there.
 The camera stays on his face and it reveals gradually increasing levels of anguish and eventually angry wordless defiance.
 It’s a great job of subtle acting.